Dogs welcome - pleases review policies and rulesGuest access

 Lots of parking on property.

 Please no smoking in the Cabin.
 You are welcome to smoke outside.
 Please also watch for your butts.
-No internet access.
-Pet Fee - $25/stay.
+No WIFI but mobile reception is good.
+Pet Fee - $25 for 2 days adding $10 a day after to a maximum of $150.
 Wood Fee - $15/day Guest interaction

 Some things you need to know:

 1. There will be a manual with all necessary info for you there on the kitchen counter.
 You’ll need to turn on the propane at side of cabin and light pilots on stovetop and oven.
 Also turn on breaker at panel for electric hot water.